v12technology/v12technology.github.io/starting/testing.md

 ```

 ### 2. Introduce builder method
-The app is refactored to separate consruction logic into a builder method.
+The app is refactored to separate processor consruction logic into a builder method.
 To help testing a node can be given a unique identifier by appending  `.id("name")` during construction.
 The BaseSepInprocessTest provides helper methods to access a processor node by id, with `getField("name")`.
 ```java
 public class TradeMonitor {